Skip to content

 To reduce exposed mains on the top-side of the PCB, the bleed resistor is mounted underneath the board.

 With safety still in mind, Galaxy is secured to the inside of the DEQ2496 chassis using the same mounting points as the original power supply.
-Stand-offs around the two connectors, reinforce the PCB and prevent it from flexing when connecting mains input and the processor-board.
+Stand-offs around the two connectors, reinforce the PCB and prevent the PCB from bending when connecting the mains supply from the switch and the connector from Galaxy to the main processor-board.

 Galaxy mounting to DEQ2496 chassis